tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 ## General Idea and Basic Semantics

-A signal of struct type shall be defined in the same way as other VSS signals, the only difference would be that instead of using a primitive type there shall be a reference to a struct datatype.
+A signal of struct datatype shall be defined in the same way as other VSS signals, the only difference would be that instead of using a primitive datatype there shall be a reference to a struct datatype.
 This means that structs can be used for all types of VSS signals (i.e. sensor, attribute and actuator).
-If a signal of struct type is sent or received, VSS expects all included items to have valid values, i.e. all items are mandatory.
+If a signal of struct datatype is sent or received, VSS expects all included items to have valid values, i.e. all items are mandatory.
 For example, if a struct contains the items A, B and C - then it is expected that the sent signal contains value for all items.
 If some items are considered optional then the value range of the items must be adapted to include values indicating "not available" or "undefined", or additional items needs to be added to indicate which items that have valid values.